ToshioCP/Gtk4-tutorial/src/sec15.src.md

 The handler is as follows.

 @@@include
-tfe5/tfeapplication.c tfe_startup
+tfe5/tfeapplication.c app_startup
 @@@

 - 12-15: Builds widgets using ui file (resource).
-Connects the top window and the application using `gtk_window_set_application`.
+Connects the top-level window and the application with `gtk_window_set_application`.
 - 16-23: Gets buttons and connects their signals and handlers.
 - 24: Releases the reference to GtkBuilder.
 - 26-31: Sets CSS.
-CSS in GTK is similar to CSS in HTML.
+CSS in Gtk is similar to CSS in HTML.
 You can set margin, border, padding, color, font and so on with CSS.
 In this program CSS is in line 30.
 It sets padding, font-family and font size of GtkTextView.
 - 26-28: GdkDisplay is used to set CSS.
 CSS will be explained in the next subsection.

-## CSS in GTK
+## CSS in Gtk

 CSS is an abbreviation of Cascading Style Sheet.
 It is originally used with HTML to describe the presentation semantics of a document.
-You might have found that the widgets in GTK is similar to the window in a browser.
+You might have found that the widgets in Gtk is similar to a window in a browser.
-It implies that CSS can also be applied to GTK windowing system.
+It implies that CSS can also be applied to Gtk windowing system.

 ### CSS nodes, selectors